4 charged with giving sleep aids to kids at Tennessee day care - NewsBreak

 Detective Dana Saltkill and Detective Lee Miller both called the alleged incident “very shocking.”

-They believe caretakers have been giving children, including infants, melatonin at this day care for about three years.FBI warns of increase in sextortion cases involving children
+They believe caretakers have been giving children, including infants, melatonin at this day care for about three years.Here are the top baby names of 2021

 “You know day care, you’d think taking their child there would be somewhat safe,” Saltkill said.
 “After finding this out, you kind of look back at it and say, ‘Hmm, there’s a lot of red flags that parents didn’t pick up on.
 As soon as we started investigating, we knew what to look for, so we got into it.”